 - Worksite injuries

-Nearly two million Americans suffer a TBI each year.
-Many TBI victims face extremely high medical bills and a long road to recovery.
-Depending on the cause of your TBI, your injury may leave you out of work for a long period of time, and without a way to sufficiently pay your medical bills.
+Many TBI victims face high medical bills and a long road to recovery.
+Depending on the cause of your TBI, your injury may leave you out of work and without a way to sufficiently pay your medical bills for a long period.

 It is important to remember that the full burden of your medical bills may not be your sole responsibility.
-When another party or parties bear responsibility for the accident, that burden could shift from you to them.
-In this case, you can concentrate on getting better without worrying about the heavy burden of paying for all of your medical bills.
+When another party or parties bear responsibility for the motor vehicle accident, that burden could shift from you to them.
+In this case, you can concentrate on getting better without worrying about how you’re going to pay for all your medical bills.

-But there are also symptoms you and your loved ones can keep an eye out for that might indicate a TBI.
+But there are also symptoms you and your loved ones can watch out for that might indicate a TBI.
 Some symptoms are more visible than others.

-But speak to your doctor immediately if you or your loved ones notice any one of these symptoms:
+But speak to your doctor immediately if you received a closed head injury and notice any one of these symptoms:

 When you suffer a TBI, you may not notice these symptoms in yourself.
 That is why it is so important that you alert your loved ones and those around you about your concerns.
 Have them keep a close watch on you to see if you exhibit any of these symptoms.
 If you do, you must see a doctor immediately.
 You do not want to let a TBI go untreated.

-The most common misconception about a TBI is that a victim must have to hit their head to receive an injury.
+The most common misconception about a TBI is that a victim must have hit their skull to receive a head injury.
 That is simply false.

-The brain sits inside your skull surrounded by fluid that keeps it protected from the hard bone of the skull.
-When you suffer a TBI, generally that means your brain came into contact with your skull with such force that it caused an injury.
+The brain sits inside your skull surrounded by fluid that protects it from the hard cranial bone.
+When you suffer a TBI, that typically means your brain contacted this bone with such force that it caused an injury.
 We often think of that force as coming from a car accident where your head slams into the dashboard or the steering wheel.

 To prove that someone else caused your TBI and hold them accountable for your medical expenses, you would need to be able to prove certain elements of a Tampa brain injury claim:

-- The other party’s failure resulted in an accident; and
+- The other party’s failure resulted in an accident

 Right after suffering an injury, you may not feel like you have enough energy to focus on a legal claim.
 This is understandable.
 However, it is important to note that the longer you wait, the more likely it may be that you end up paying out of pocket for your medical expenses instead of holding the at-fault party accountable.